php-fig/fig-standards/proposed/links.md

 have a special way to denote that a link is a template.
 A Serializer for a format that does not support URI Templates MUST ignore any templated Links it encounters.

+## 1.5 Evolvable collections

+In some cases, a Link Collection may need the ability to hbave additional links added to it.
+In others, a link collection is necessarily read-only, with links derived at runtime from some other data source.
+For that reason, modifiable collections are a secondary interface that may optionally be implemented.

+Additionally, some Link Collection objects, such as PSR-7 Response objects, are by design immutable.
+That means methods to add links to them in-place would be incompatible.

+## 1.6 Evolvable link objects

+Link objects are in most cases value objects.
+As such, allowing them to evolve in the same fashion as PSR-7 value objects is a useful option.
+For that reason, an additional EvolvableLinkInterface is included that provides immutable modifiers using the same pattern as PSR-7.

 ## 2. Package

 The interfaces and classes described are provided as part of the